SeaQL/seaql.github.io/SeaORM/docs/04-basic-crud/03-update.md

 You can also update multiple rows in database without finding each `Model` with SeaORM select.

-Here we set "cake_id" column to null for all fruits with name contains "apple" .
+For example, we set "cake_id" column to null for all fruits with name contains "apple".

 ```rust
 // Update Many with SQL: UPDATE `fruit` SET `cake_id` = NULL WHERE `fruit`.`name` LIKE '%Apple%'